loafey/master-thesis/Planning/3. Limitations.typ

   expressions are evaluated only when they are used.
 Lazy evaluation is an effective tool for achieving modularisation @hughes1989.

-  While laziness does occur in other functional programming languages @2010haskell, we will not implement it for SLFL.
-Although laziness does provide several benefits @hughes1989, the work to implement it is non-trivial.
+  Although laziness does provide several benefits @hughes1989, the work to implement it is not trivial.
+Perhaps this could be a topic for the future as well.

 - *Ergonomics*\
   For a language and a compiler to gain traction among the masses it has to be _ergonomic_.
 That is, it has to provide good error messages when the programmer writes incorrect code, the tooling has to be user friendly, and the language and its tools have to be well documented.
-Unfortunately, this requires a lot of work, most of which would be re-implementations of tools from other programming languages.
+Unfortunately, this requires a lot of work, most of which would be reimplementations of tools from other programming languages.